 In 1933, Franklin D. Roosevelt appointed Nellie Tayloe Ross as the first female director of the Mint.
 She also served the longest term: 20 years.
 Following her were Eva Adams (1961–1969), Mary Brooks (1969–1977), Stella Hackel Sims (1977–1981), Donna Pope (1981–1991), and Henrietta Holsman Fore (2001–2005).
 For more information about these women and their contributions to the Mint, read “Six Women Who Have Led the Mint.”

 Today, women still make history at the Mint.
-Women work in crucial roles such as chemists, sculptors, metal forming machine operators, lawyers, and executives.
+Women work in crucial positions such as chemists, sculptors, metal forming machine operators, lawyers, and executives.
 In fact, a woman has served for the last 16 appointments as Treasurer of the United States, including Jovita Carranza today.
 None of this would have been possible without Sarah Waldrake and Rachael Summers paving the way for those who came after.

 Watch this video playlist to learn about the work of today’s women at the Mint.